realitytracing/Reality-Tracing-WIP/integrated-text/part-3-artifacts.md

 - Revisable
 - Allowed to age

 Nothing in this section is claimed as timeless, universal, or exhaustive.
-These examples are **artifacts**: snapshots of how constraint failures, cognitive overload, fear dynamics, and legitimacy erosion appear under current conditions.
+The contents here are **artifacts**: snapshots of how constraint failures, cognitive overload, fear dynamics, legitimacy erosion, and salience distortion appear under particular historical conditions.

-Their purpose is not prediction or proof.
+Their purpose is not prediction, prescription, or proof.
 It is **pattern recognition under pressure**.

 When these artifacts no longer fit reality, they should be:
 - Re-scoped